Immune system: Layered defense

 Both innate and adaptive immunity depend on the ability of the immune system to distinguish between self and non-self molecules.
 In immunology, self molecules are components of an organism's body that can be distinguished from foreign substances by the immune system.
 Conversely, non-self molecules are those recognized as foreign molecules.
-One class of non-self molecules are called antigens (originally named for being antibody generators) and are defined as substances that bind to specific immune receptors and elicit an immune response.
+One class of non-self molecules is called antigens (originally named for being antibody generators) and are defined as substances that bind to specific immune receptors and elicit an immune response.

 Surface barriers

 Several barriers protect organisms from infection, including mechanical, chemical, and biological barriers.
 The waxy cuticle of most leaves, the exoskeleton of insects, the shells and membranes of externally deposited eggs, and skin are examples of mechanical barriers that are the first line of defense against infection.
 Organisms cannot be completely sealed from their environments, so systems act to protect body openings such as the lungs, intestines, and the genitourinary tract.
 In the lungs, coughing and sneezing mechanically eject pathogens and other irritants from the respiratory tract.
 The flushing action of tears and urine also mechanically expels pathogens, while mucus secreted by the respiratory and gastrointestinal tract serves to trap and entangle microorganisms.

 Chemical barriers also protect against infection.
 The skin and respiratory tract secrete antimicrobial peptides such as the β-defensins.
 Enzymes such as lysozyme and phospholipase A2 in saliva, tears, and breast milk are also antibacterials.
 Vaginal secretions serve as a chemical barrier following menarche, when they become slightly acidic, while semen contains defensins and zinc to kill pathogens.
 In the stomach, gastric acid serves as a chemical defense against ingested pathogens.

 Within the genitourinary and gastrointestinal tracts, commensal flora serve as biological barriers by competing with pathogenic bacteria for food and space and, in some cases, changing the conditions in their environment, such as pH or available iron.
 As a result, the probability that pathogens will reach sufficient numbers to cause illness is reduced.